Julie Anne Genter: Transport safety

-As Associate Minister for Transport, Genter introduced speed limits around all schools, supported by funding for signs and speed cameras.
+As Associate Minister for Transport, Genter introduced lower speed limits around all schools, supported by funding for signs and speed cameras.

 Health

 As Associate Minister for Health, Genter introduced government funding for spouses, partners and parents who care for a family member with disabilities.

 Abortion

-Genter voted in favor of legislation that decriminalises abortion.
+Genter voted in favour of legislation that decriminalises abortion.

 Cannabis

 Genter supports legalising while also regulating the use of cannabis.